js-entity-repos/core/docs/options.md

 This package contains the [TypeScript Sort type definition](../src/types/Sort.ts).

 ### Pagination
 This is an object with three properties, `limit`, `forward`, and `cursor`.
 The `limit` property defines how many entities to return (maximum).
-The `forward` property defines whether the entities should be iterate through the entities forwards (when `true`) or backwards (when `false`) from the `cursor`.
+The `forward` property defines whether the entities should be iterated through forwards (when `true`) or backwards (when `false`) from the `cursor`.
 The `cursor` property defines where to start iterating through the entities.
 Cursors have been used instead of `skip` and `limit` to avoid the [pagination issues discussed by Rakhitha Nimesh](https://www.sitepoint.com/paginating-real-time-data-cursor-based-pagination/).

 Concrete implementations of the facade can use the [`createCursorFromEntity`](../src/utils/createCursorFromEntity) and [`createPaginationFilter`](../src/utils/createPaginationFilter) util functions to generate cursors.